augmentedmind/agentrouter/README.md

 poetry run poe start
 ```

-5. Configure Cline/OpenHands to use the Agent Router:
+5. Configure Cline/OpenHands/BrowserUse to use the router:

 For Anthropic models:
 * API Provider: Anthropic